 Castles hold a special appeal for so many of us.
-Whether we have fond memories of childhood tails of dragons, knights and heroic adventures, an appreciation of grand and wonderful architecture or simply want to feel like a Laird or Lady for the day, there's something magical and exciting about staying the night in a castle.
+Whether you have fond memories of childhood tails of dragons, knights and heroic adventures, an appreciation of grand and wonderful architecture or you simply want to feel like a Laird or Lady for the day, there's something magical and exciting about staying the night in a castle.

 Day 1 - Arrival & overnight in Crossbasket Castle